Prince Henry the Navigator: Vila do Infante and Portuguese exploration

 The Fortress of Sagres, near Cape St. Vincent in the Algarve, is said to have been the seat of the legendary Sagres school.

 According to João de Barros, in Algarve, Prince Henry the Navigator repopulated a village that he called Terçanabal (from terça nabal or tercena nabal).
 This village was situated in a strategic position for his maritime enterprises and was later called Vila do Infante ("Estate or Town of the Prince").

 It is traditionally suggested that Henry gathered at his villa on the Sagres peninsula a school of navigators and map-makers.
 However modern historians hold this to be a misconception.
 He did employ some cartographers to chart the coast of Mauritania after the voyages he sent there, but there was no center of navigation science or observatory in the modern sense of the word, nor was there an organized navigational center.

 Referring to Sagres, sixteenth-century Portuguese mathematician and cosmographer Pedro Nunes remarked, "from it our sailors went out well taught and provided with instruments and rules which all map makers and navigators should know."

+"Sagres".
+Monumental allegorical azulejos tile panel in Lisbon dedicated to Prince Henry.

 The view that Henry's court rapidly grew into the technological base for exploration, with a naval arsenal and an observatory, etc., although repeated in popular culture, has never been established.
 Henry did possess geographical curiosity, and employed cartographers.
 Jehuda Cresques, a noted cartographer, has been said to have accepted an invitation to come to Portugal to make maps for the infante.
 Prestage makes the argument that the presence of the latter at the Prince's court "probably accounts for the legend of the School of Sagres, which is now discredited."

 Henry's explorations

 Map depicting Atlantic winds (green), currents (blue) and approximate Portuguese sailing routes (red) utilizing the Volta do mar technique, perfected under Prince Henry.

+Henry began to explore the coast of Africa, most of which was unknown to Europeans.
+His objectives included finding the source of the West African gold trade and the legendary Christian kingdom of Prester John, and stopping the pirate attacks on the Portuguese coast.